Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

 \subsubsection{Construct Validity}

 We argued in \cref{sec:eval:setup:metrics} that using partial matching is more suitable for test generation and for finding valid parameter types than exact matches.
 However, this metric might not be the best choice for type inference in general.
 The problem of what constitutes the correct type suggests two answers: (1) the developer-intended type and (2) the type that is valid~(no exception during test case execution) for the SUT\@.
 The developer-intended type might be given by a type annotation, but might not be valid or---in case of generics---imprecise.
 On the other hand the valid type for the SUT might be a large set of types, while the SUT is never called with most of them.
 We argue that whether using partial matching or exact matching depends on the context and goal, and partial matching is the better choice for test generation.
-Nevertheless, compared to exact matching we might overestimate the performance of the evaluated tools.
+Nevertheless, compared to exact matching, we might overestimate the performance of the evaluated tools.
+Finally, our refined mutation score counts only mutants killed by assertions, excluding those killed by runtime exceptions, which we consider incidental kills that do not reflect genuine functional verification~(cf.~\cref{sec:eval:setup:metrics}).
+This makes our reported mutation scores not directly comparable to studies that use the standard mutation score, which includes exception-based kills and therefore tends to yield higher values.